anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 -	Tenants: to provide isolated environments
 -	Virtual Compute: to provide computing resources
 -	Virtual Storage: to provide storage capacity and performance
--	Virtual networking: to provide connectivity within Ccloud Infrastructure and with external networks
+-	Virtual networking: to provide connectivity within Cloud Infrastructure and with external networks

 <a name="3.2.1"></a>
 ### 3.2.1.
 Multi-Tenancy (execution environment)